wordofwarning/wordofwarning.org/current/2016-worksahead/mccormick/index.md

 <a href="http://contactmcr.com/whats-on/47292-works-ahead/booking" target="_blank">Tickets: £6/3</a>
 Box Office Tel: 0161 274 0600

 #### Access Information for Evening Edition
-Age advisory: strictly 18+. *Triple Threat* is across-genre work inspired by dance, theatre, cabaret and performance art, and will be the second part of a double bill lasting approximately 2 hours including an interval.
+Age advisory: strictly 18+. *Triple Threat* is a cross-genre work inspired by dance, theatre, cabaret and performance art, and will be the second part of a double bill lasting approximately 2 hours including an interval.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 #### More
-Post-popular prodigy Lucy McCormick and her Girl Squad present a trashstep-dubpunk morality play for the modern age.
-Casting herself in all the main roles, Lucy will attempt to re-connect to her own moral conscience by reenacting old biblical stories via a nu-wave holy trinity of dance, power ballads and performance art.
-With trademark absurdism and enthusiasm, Lucy puts her best foot forward in the face of existential deadlock.

 Lording it over western thought and stereotype, this show is a frenzied right of passage which is as enthusiastic as it is volatile.

 #### Who is she?
 Lucy performs club installations, cabaret interventions and performance art plays at venues around the UK including Soho Theatre, Duckie, Buzzcut, Bethnal Green Working Men's Club, Latitude Festival, Cambridge Junction, Apiary Studios, The Black Cap, Dalston Superstore + The Arches (Glasgow).

 She is co-founder of <a href="http://www.getinthebackofthevan.com" target="_blank">GETINTHEBACKOFTHEVAN</a>, touring extensively with them to venues including Soho Theatre, Almeida Theatre, Warwick Arts Centre, Carriageworks (Leeds), Abersytwyth Arts Centre, Experimentica Festival (Cardiff), PACTZollverein (Germany), Vienna Festwochen, L1 Dance Fest (Budapest) + BoraBora (Denmark).